markonikovic/globalBondTraining/README.md

             1. Mercedes Sprinter
             2. Ford Transit.
             - Note: There is a sprinter limo, looks the same, but instead of forward facing seats has a different/limo seats.

-    4. *mini-coach*: 18-26 passengers / 18-26 luggage capacity
+    4. *mini-coach*: 18-26 passengers / 18-26 luggage capacity.
     5. *coach bus*: 54-56 / 50 luggage capacity.
     6. *stretch limo*: 7/10 depends on the limo.
 - When to use party buses and stretch limos?
-    - proms
+    - proms.
-    - weddings
+    - weddings.
-    - bachelors/bachelorette party
+    - bachelors/bachelorette parties.
 - When deciding which vehicle/the price to select consider?
-    - the purpose
+    - the purpose.
-    - number of passengers
+    - number of passengers.
-    - luggage
+    - luggage.

 ---